Is HPE about to buy supercomputer maker Cray? | ZDNet

 The last major acquisition HPE made was flash storage maker Nimble Storage in 2017 for about $1 billion.
 Acquiring Cray could be an even bigger deal with its market valuation of about $1.2 billion.

 The world's fastest supercomputer today is the US Department of Energy's Oak Ridge National Laboratory IBM-powered Summit, whose performance is measured in the hundreds of petaflops.
-But by 2021 it will be eclipsed by Frontier, a mammoth $600 million supercomputer to be built by Cray and AMD for DOE Oak Ridge.
+But by 2021 it will be eclipsed by Frontier, a mammoth $600 million, 1.5 exaFlop, supercomputer to be built by Cray and AMD for DOE Oak Ridge.

 Cray and Intel are also making a $500 million, 1 exaFlop for the DOE called Aurora.
 It's also scheduled for completion in 2021.